-For taxable employers: An opportunity to offset some of your benefit charges
+Taxable employers: An offset to some of your benefit charges

 A state law passed March 2020 allots $25 million to the COVID-19 Unemployment Account.
 The law applies only to taxable employers (those who pay unemployment taxes).

 The offset is not a refund or reimbursement.
-You can apply to offset your benefit charges from the first two quarters of 2020, which might reduce your 2021 tax rate.
-The application deadline is Sept.
-30, 2020.
+It might reduce applicants' 2021 tax rate.

 How the offset program works